artegoser/File-Library-Manager/FLIM_src/readme.md

 ## 1. Before starting the compiler, install the libraries from requirements.txt.
 Python version 3.6

 The compiled version is in the dist folder.
-Move the LFL.exe file from the dist folder here
+Move the FLIM.exe file from the dist folder here

-## 2.1 Adding to PATH LFL.exe
+## 2.1 Adding to PATH FLIM.exe

 [Installation guide](https://github.com/artegoser/Large-File-Library/wiki/installation "installation guide")